White Bass: Complete Guide to Identification, Fishing & Cooking

 Baked White Bass with Herbs:

-2. Top with butter, garlic, and fresh herbs
+2. Top with butter, minced garlic, and fresh dill or parsley

-Many cooks successfully substitute white bass in recipes calling for other mild white fish.
-The key remains not overcooking, as the meat dries quickly past the point of doneness.
+Many cooks successfully substitute white bass in recipes calling for walleye, crappie, or other mild white fish.
+The key remains avoiding overcooking, as the meat dries quickly past the point of doneness.
+Watch carefully and remove from heat as soon as flesh turns opaque and flakes easily.

 White Bass Fishing Techniques